-According to the American Institute for Cancer Research (AICR), dark leafy vegetables contain some of the best cancer-fighting properties that money can buy.
-Aside from being a fantastic source of an endless amount of nutrients including Vitamin A, Vitamin C, Vitamin E, Vitamin K, Vitamin B6, fiber, and folate, these greens also have a range of carotenoids.
-It is believed that the carotenoids act as an antioxidant and remove harmful free radicals that could potentially lead to cancer development.
-Here are some of our favorite spring options for seasonal produce:
+Dark leafy vegetables are known for their abundance of cancer-fighting properties.
+Aside from being a fantastic source of vitamin A, vitamin C, vitamin E, vitamin K, vitamin B6, fiber, and folate, these greens also have a range of carotenoids.
+According to the American Institute for Cancer Research (AICR), research shows that the carotenoids in dark leafy vegetables act as an antioxidants, removing harmful free radicals that potentially lead to cancer development.
+Here are some of our favorite leafy greens.

-In a study published by the Centers for Disease Control and Prevention, watercress topped the list of the most nutrient-dense Powerhouse Fruits and Vegetables (PFV).
-Although it’s available year-round, watercress is at peak freshness from April through September and can be found at many local farmer’s markets.
-Boasting a peppery flavor similar to other members of the mustard family, this underrated veggie can add great flavor in salads or egg dishes.
-We particularly enjoy it in soups and recommend trying our Cream of Watercress Soup and Watercress & Seaweed Soup.
+In a study published by the Centers for Disease Control and Prevention, watercress topped the list of the most nutrient-dense, powerhouse fruits and vegetables.
+Although it is available year-round, watercress is freshest from April through September and can be found at many local farmer’s markets and grocery stores.
+Boasting a peppery flavor similar to other members of the mustard family, this underrated vegetable can add great flavor to salads or egg dishes.
+We particularly enjoy it in soups and recommend trying our Cream of Watercress Soup.

-Spinach is easily accessible throughout the year and can be found in a variety of forms: bagged, frozen, canned, etc. However, we believe that the taste and texture of fresh bunches of spinach cannot be beat!
-Make sure to check for vibrant green leaves when purchasing during their peak season, from March to June.
-Our Greek Pasta Salad incorporates the cancer-fighting nutrients of this leafy green into a light, flavorful dish that’s perfect for the approaching warm weather.
-Find more of our spinach recipes here.
+Spinach is readily available year-round and can be found in a variety of forms: bagged, frozen, and canned.
+However, we believe that the flavor and texture of fresh bunches of spinach can’t be beat.
+Be sure to check for vibrant looking leaves when you buy them during their peak season, March through June.
+Our Greek Pasta Salad incorporates the cancer-fighting nutrients of this leafy green into a light and flavorful dish.